-- 467 (a) The clerk shall authenticate by the clerk's signature and record in full in a properly - indexed book kept for that purpose, all ordinances adopted by the council. - 469 (b) The city council shall provide for the preparation of a general codification of all the - 470 ordinances of the city having the force and effect of law.
-The general codification shall be - adopted by the city council by ordinance and shall be published promptly, together with all - amendments thereto and such codes of technical regulations and other rules and regulations - as the city council may specify.
-This compilation shall be known and cited officially as "The - 474 Code of the City of Menlo, Georgia."
-Copies of the code shall be furnished to all officers, - departments and agencies of the city, and made available for purchase by the public at a - 476 reasonable price as fixed by the city council. - 477 (c) The city council shall cause each ordinance and each amendment to this charter to be - 478 printed promptly following its adoption, and the printed ordinances and charter amendments - shall be made available for purchase by the public at reasonable prices to be fixed by the city - 480 council.
-Following publication of the first code under this charter and at all times thereafter, - 481 the ordinances and charter amendments shall be printed in substantially the same style as the - 482 code currently in effect and shall be suitable in form for incorporation therein.
-The city - 483 council shall make such further arrangements as deemed desirable with reproduction and - 484 distribution of any current changes in or additions to codes of technical regulations and other - 485 rules and regulations included in the code.
+- (a) The city clerk shall authenticate by the city clerk's signature and record in full in a properly indexed book kept for that purpose all ordinances adopted by the city council. - (b) The city council shall provide for the preparation of a general codification of all the ordinances of the city having the force and effect of law.
+The general codification shall be adopted by the city council by ordinance and shall be published promptly, together with all amendments thereto and such codes or technical regulations and other rules and regulations as the city council may specify.
+This compilation shall be known and cited officially as "The Code of the City of Jeffersonville, Georgia."
+Copies of the code shall be furnished to all officers, departments, and agencies of the city and shall be made available for purchase by the public at a reasonable price as fixed by the city council. - (c) The city council shall cause each ordinance and each amendment to this charter to be printed promptly following its adoption, and the printed ordinances and charter amendments shall be made available for purchase by the public at reasonable prices to be fixed by the city council.
+Following publication of the first code under this charter and at all times thereafter, the ordinances and charter amendments shall be printed in substantially the same style as the code currently in effect and shall be suitable in form for incorporation therein.
+The city council shall make such further arrangements as deemed desirable with reproduction and distribution of any current changes in or additions to codes of technical regulations and other rules and regulations included in the code.